Georgia

 The NAP will be undergo regular evaluations that will assess how delivery processes of the NAP’s strategic outcomes are led by government ministries and institutions to asses how challenges are addressed and what best practices are to further build upon.
 Based on the evaluations, if necessary, a set of amendments to further improve the NAP will be submitted to the Parliament of Georgia for approval.

-UPDATE 2018: The fourth NAP is to be implemented for a period of three years 2018-2020.
+The NAP is to be implemented for a period of three years 2018-2020.

 Compared to the previous NAP, this NAP has four priority areas instead of five.
 The priority areas of the 2018-2020 NAP are: